 I’ve seen so many articles with natural sleep remedies that include many of the basic things like avoiding caffeine, regular exercise, and creating a good sleep environment.
 These things are all definitely important, but I’ve also gotten comments from readers who have tried all of those things and still struggle with sleep.

-For those who have tried creating a normal sleep routine, using magnesium oil, creating a completely dark bedroom and even supplements and they haven’t worked, these unusual sleep remedies may help.
-Of course, anyone with a serious or long-lasting sleep problem should also find a good doctor or functional medicine doctor who specialized in sleep to make sure there isn’t a deeper issue.
+For those who have tried creating a normal sleep routine, using magnesium oil, creating a completely dark bedroom, and even taking supplements, but still can’t sleep, these unusual sleep remedies may help.
+Of course, anyone with a serious or long-lasting sleep problem should also find a good doctor or functional medicine doctor who specializes in sleep to make sure there isn’t a deeper issue.

 These unusual natural sleep remedies are extremely effective, in my experience, but they aren’t often recommended.
-The good news, they are all either very inexpensive or free, so they are worth a try!
+The good news is, they are all either very inexpensive or free, so they are worth a try!